tmasch/bpf_be/documentation/README.md

 - Normally, such records would be manually created as part of an Ingest process (1.1, 1.2, 1.3) or the creation of an Iconography record (2.1).
 In this case, one would probably store the record one had been working on in the FE, open the view to create the new record, and then resume work on the earlier record.
 - In order to create a new Authority record, one first has to select the record type, then add at least one connection to another record (with relations defined by the record type), and give it a name.

-# 3 Filling newly created records
+# 3 Filling and Editing records
 [Contents](#table-of-contents)

 In virtually all cases (exceptions being perhaps records ingested from museum databases, 1.2, or records that have gone through the re-used matrix search, 1.3), new individual records need manual editing.
 Most important for the database is iconographic information in the Image record (although very few photos may not need it); furthermore, the Artwork record needs information on Medium, Making Processes, Whereabouts, and, where applicable, illustrated texts.
 This can be supported by special searches that show e.g. only those images in the current ingest process that have no whereabouts or specific wherabouts.
 Depending on the material, there might be several ways of achieving this - which can also be combined.
+Later editing of records - which will be comparably rare, follows the same principles

 ## 3.1 Fully manual editing
 [Contents](#table-of-contents)